in-c0/Intro-to-AI/README.md

 ## 1. Introduction
 Artificial intelligence is, well, intelligence that is **artificial**.
-But what does *Integllience* really mean?
+Artificial just means it is machine-based.
+But what does *Integllience* mean?
 We throw the word around, but defining it is surprisingly tricky.

 Is intelligence just being really good at math?
 Or is it creativity?
-Is it the ability to learn, adapt, or make decisions?
-Humans are intelligent because we can navigate a complex world, learn from experience, solve problems, and, yes, create art, write stories, even have meaningful conversations.
-We've seen machines could do this too at least to some extent.
+Is it the ability to learn, adapt, or make decisions?Humans are intelligent because we can navigate a complex world, learn from experience, solve problems, create art, etc. We've seen machines could do this too at least to some extent.
 (Some may argue that it's merely "copying" the original works of humans, but let's put that discussion aside for now).
 Take for instance, a chess AI, which is a "narrow" AI — it’s designed to do one thing, but do it really well.
 But is it truly intelligent?
 That machine doesn’t actually “understand” what it’s doing—at least not in the way humans do—but it’s performing tasks we’d consider intelligent.

-A good umbrella definition might be:
+A good umbrella definition of the term Intellgence might be:
  "the ability to perceive or infer information, and to retain it as knowledge to be applied towards adaptive behaviours within an environment or context"
 ... or to put it simply,
  "the ability to take in information, process it, and then make decisions based on it."